[ Homepage ] [ Introduction ] [ Warning ] [ Ratings ] [ Ethics ] [ Feedback ] [ Updates ]

 General Information:

 The canyon is narrow and short so bring as little gear as possible.
 Keyhole has some of the coldest water in Zion National Park.
-There are several cold swims and protection from hypothermia is required, I use a wet suit.
-I suggest a group size of four or less.
+Wetsuits are highly recommended.
+There are several cold swims and protection from hypothermia is required.
+This canyon is frequented by novice so its not uncommon to be slowed down by a group in front of you.

 Springdale East is the USGS 7.5 minute topographical map that shows Keyhole Canyon.
 All waypoints and maps for this route use the WGS84 datum.
 Navigation for this route is easy.

 Your handsome tour guide.
-Bruce in the slot
+Sierra, Shauna and Stormy Burrows in the soup.

 Trailhead Information:

-After picking up your permit from the Zion Visitor Center drive east on Highway 9.
+From the Zion Canyon Visitor Center drive east on Highway 9.
 Drive through the Zion-Mount Carmel Tunnel and continue east to the second tunnel.
 From the exit of the second tunnel, it is 1.8 miles to where a shallow wash crosses under Highway 9.
 This is the trailhead, It is easy to recognize by a small turnout on the south (right) side of the road.
 The turnout will accommodate two or three cars.

 Route Information:

-Click on Image to Enlarge From the trailhead (N37° 13' 29", W112° 54' 08"), walk east on Highway 9 for 1/4 mile.
-As you round the corner, you will notice an unmaintained footpath heading north up a sandy wash; this is your route.
+From the trailhead (N37° 13' 29", W112° 54' 08"), walk east on Highway 9 for 1/4 mile.
+As you round the corner, you will notice an unmaintained footpath (N37° 13' 26", W112° 54' 02") heading north up a sandy wash; this is your route.
 Within 100 yards of the road, you will begin climbing a slickrock bowl.
 You are aiming for the saddle with a large hoodoo on the right.
 From the saddle (N37° 13' 36", W112° 54' 03"), descend the steep dirt trail on the north side to the canyon bottom.
-Enter the narrow slot immediately to the west of the steep dirt hill and head down stream.
+Enter the narrow slot immediately to the west of the steep dirt hill and head downstream.
 It is nearly impossible to get lost from this point on.
 The first 1/4-mile of canyon is a nice little slot canyon, which requires wading and scrambling, but nothing technical.

 Your next obstacle is a downclimb into a deep pool followed by a 20-foot rappel.
-The anchor for this rappel is a large glue-in bolt on the north canyon wall.
-(Note: If you brought a 50 meter rope you can chain the next two rappels together).
-The 20-foot rappel is followed immediately by another pool to swim and a 25-foot sloping rappel into yet anther pool of water.
+The anchor for this rappel is a large glue-in bolt on the north (right) canyon wall.
+The 20-foot rappel is followed immediately by another pool that requires a short swim and a 25-foot sloping rappel into yet anther pool of water.
+The sloping third rappel is anchored from a bolt in the north (right) canyon wall.
+Other options for the third rappel include chaining the second and third rappel together or simply downclimbing the third rappel, which can easily be accomplished by experienced canyoneers.

 A couple more downclimbs will bring you to a long, 3-foot wide, water filled corridor.
 This obstacle is often referred to as the "flooded hallway".